wjenh/pidp1-mods/Docs/UsingM1pp.md

 Everything following the slash is ignored, so something like '100/ sza' loses the 'sza'.
 When detected, the rest of the line following the slash is moved to the next line.

+Shifted characters in a flexo pseudo-instruction warns about the broken behavior of flexo when using shifted characters.
+A character that causes a shift change results in two characters, the shift code, 072 or 074, and the actual character.
+This means that *flexo Abc* will result in *074 A 072*, not what what was expected.
+Flexo assumes it begins in unshifted mode, so unshifted characters work as expected.
+This is another silent failure.

 Instructions on the same line can be separated by spaces or tabs.
 Seeing the difference can be difficult.
 Spaces mean 'add together', tabs mean 'start a new line'.
 For clarity, if tabs are seen between instructions on the same line, each will be moved to a separate line.

 The ideal check would be to determine if adding the words makes sense.
-For example, 'jmp x idx y' is almost certainly meaningless and would result in a single totally different instruction than intended.
+For example, 'idx x jmp y' is almost certainly meaningless and would result in a single totally different instruction than intended.
 However, this version doesn't check for that, it would require parsing the code as if it was being assembled.
 So, it is still possible to have nonsense code.